RichardByrne95/CI-MS4-TuckIn/README.md

     1. Accept requests from restaurants to join the platform.

+        -   The footer of all non-checkout related pages contains a link where restaurants can request to join the platform.

     2. Receive requests for help from customers.

+        -   There is a dedicated help page where users can contact the business for assistance.

+        -   The navbar permanently contains a link to the help page.

+        -   A link to the help page is also conveniently provided on the payment page in case the user encounters an issue while ordering.

 ### Testing with Cypress